Salvadel/soc-homelab-environment/core-lab/setup/pfsense-setup.md

 - DNS queries from all VMs are forwarded upstream through pfSense to 8.8.8.8 and 1.1.1.1
 - The pfSense dashboard uses a self-signed SSL certificate by default - the browser security warning on first access is expected and can be safely bypassed within the lab environment
 - The default admin password was changed during the initial setup wizard
-- Firewall rules are currently at default state only, access control hardening between segments is deferred to a future project
+- Firewall rules are currently at the default state only; access control hardening between segments is deferred to a future project
 - Full pfSense documentation is available at [https://docs.netgate.com/pfsense/en/latest](https://docs.netgate.com/pfsense/en/latest)